donnamware/pizza-verse.GitHub.Activity/.github/PULL_REQUEST_TEMPLATE.md

 ## Related Tickets & Documents

 <!--
-Please use this format link issue numbers: Relates to #123 https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword
+Please use this format link issue numbers: Relates to #32 https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword
 -->

 ## Added to documentation?

 - [ ] 📜 README.md
-- [ ] 🙅 no documentation needed
+- [x] 🙅 no documentation needed

 ## [optional] What GIF best describes this PR or how it makes you feel?